UW Otolaryngology Diversity Visiting Sub-Internship Program

 - Completion and approval of UW's School of Medicine VSAS application - opens March 1, 2019 - https://www.uwmedicine.org/school-of-medicine/visiting-students-program

 Applications will be reviewed by members of the Diversity Committee, the Program Director and the Medical Student Clerkship Director.
-Preference is given to individuals that apply before March 15th of each year.
-Applicants will be notified of the results of the application process on a rolling bases.
+Preference is given to individuals who apply before March 15th of each year.
+Applicants will be notified of the results of the application process on a rolling basis.
 Please submit your application materials and forward any questions to Rebekah Smith at email@example.com.